 If you been wondering where to start on your homesteading journey, this 30 day activity challenge will let you dip your toe into becoming more self sufficient without being too overwhelmed.
-Like any habit or lifestyle change, 30 days is generally a good way to at least get started (and find out if you want to keep it up!)
+Like any habit or lifestyle change, 30 days is generally a good way to at least get started (and find out if you want to keep it up!).
+Become a homesteader today!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.